-This course focuses on learning in the classroom situation: the processes by which students learn and the factors that facilitate/inhibit learning.
+Lectures and discussions focus on learning in the classroom situation: the processes by which students learn and the factors that facilitate/inhibit learning.
 Specifically examined are learning theories, motivational theories, cognitive styles, discipline practices and assessment approaches.
 This course is open only to students in the B.Ed.
 (AD) program.